Separation & Divorce

 Q. Will getting divorced affect my superannuation?

 A. It almost certainly will.
 After getting divorced, you should nominate a new beneficiary of your superannuation.
 You may also need to change your will.
-Superannuation is property so if you are looking at getting a divorce it is important to get legal advice about a property settlement.
+Superannuation is property so if you are looking at getting a divorce it is important to get legal advice from a family law specialist about a property settlement.
 Your ability to bring a property settlement application to the court ceases 12 months after a divorce order has been made.

 Speak with One of Queensland’s Largest Family Law Firms